 These tasty paleo breakfast bars are packed full of amazing nuts and dried fruit.
 They’re incredibly easy to make and will keep for a few weeks in an airtight container in the cupboard or fridge.

-As you may know, preparing a paleo breakfast is probably one of the hardest due to all the grains, cereals and usual breakfast foods are off-limits.
+As you may know, preparing a paleo breakfast is probably one of the hardest tasks due to all the grains, cereals, and usual breakfast foods being off-limits.
+These bars are great as they use natural sugars and contain no gluten, so they’re perfect if you’re on a gluten-free diet.

 These breakfast bars are the perfect “on the go breakfast” since you can just grab one or two and then head off to work, school or whatever you have going on.

-This recipe is very similar to the delicious crunchy granola I have covered before.
-However, we will instead be making delicious crunchy nutty bars that are perfect for a super fast paleo friendly breakfast.
+This recipe is very similar to the delicious crunchy granola I have made before.
+However, we will instead be making delicious crunchy nutty bars that are perfect for a super fast paleo-friendly breakfast.

 As I mentioned above, you can keep these in the fridge or cupboard, but I would recommend keeping them in the cupboard as the damp environment of the refrigerator might not be great for the bars.